hboutemy/maven-bench/README.md

 # Benchmark heap allocation of Maven releases

+Expliquer fichier property

-You can execute this  command line to launch the measurements:  ```mvn -Dtest=MvnValidateAllocationByMaven3VersionTest test```
-Before doing ti, you can close your IDE, web browser or available applications to free memory.
+Measures can be launched with this command line:  ```mvn -Dtest=MvnValidateAllocationByMaven3VersionTest test``` Before doing it, you can close your IDE, web browser or available applications to free memory.

-Résultas exportés dans CSV
+The benchmark results are exported into a UUUU file.
+The execution context (processor, OS, ...) is reported in TTTT file.

+Below

 exécution context